dapo4u/encryption-and-decryption-of-files-/README.md

 STEP5 .OPEN YOUR CMD COMMAND LINE ON YOUR PC.

-STEP6.TYPE "cd encrypt" .(remember encrypt is the name of the folder that contains the python file-main.py
+STEP6.TYPE cd encrypt .(remember encrypt is the name of the folder that contains the python file-main.py

-STEP 7.TYPE "python main.py
+STEP 7.TYPE python main.py

 then watch the video below to learn more .